CocoaPods/feeds.cocoapods.org/README.md

 You even get push access when one of your patches is accepted.

 ## Events

-- Initialization:
-    1. the specs repo is cloned or updated in `tmp/.cocoapods/master`.
-    2. the feed is created in `public/new-pods.rss`.
-- GitHub post-receive hook:
+- Trunk post-receive hook:
-    1. the specs repo is updated.
+    1. A pod is added or updated
-    2. the feed is recreated.
-    3. tweets for the new pods.